embetech-official/logger/README.md

 ### LOGGER_CUSTOM_AFFIXES

-Allows setting custom prefix/suffix for every Logger message, using LOGGER_SetPrefix/LOGGER_SetSuffix function.
+Allows setting a custom prefix/suffix for every logger message using `LOGGER_SetPrefix`/`LOGGER_SetSuffix`.
-Both will be printed as binary data, so no '\0' termination is required.
+Both are printed as binary data, so no '\0' termination is required.
-This feature might be useful when working with custom terminal protocols.
+Useful when working with custom terminal protocols.

 ```C
         LOGGER_SetPrefix("pre- ", 5U);